albertotamajo/Understanding-Imbalanced-Forgetting-in-Rehearsal-based-Class-Incremental-Learning/README.md

 1. We provide an `environment.yml` file containing a list of the necessary dependencies.
 Use it to reproduce the same environment in your machine.
 2. Run all the scripts inside the `Experiments` folder.
 3. Run all the scripts inside the `Extractions` folder.
 	- These scripts produce `.pkl` files containing the extracted data.
-Move these files to the `Analysis` folder.
+Move these files into the `Analysis` folder.
-4. Use the `normal_exps_analysis` and `controlled_exps_analysis` scripts inside the `Analysis` folder to analyze the data extracted from the standard experiments and the the controlled experiments, respectively.
+4. Use the `normal_exps_analysis` and `controlled_exps_analysis` scripts inside the `Analysis` folder to analyze the data extracted from the standard experiments and the controlled experiments, respectively.
 ### Lightweight Reproducibility
+Alternatively, since full reproduction is time-consuming, you can skip Steps 1–3 by downloading from [here]() a zipped folder containing the `.pkl` files generated during our empirical investigation.
+As before, move these files into the `Analysis` folder and proceed with step 4.

 ## Citation